hr0nix/ml-notes/causality-implications-for-supervised-learning.md

 To reduce the discrepancy between what we are optimizing and what we should be optimizing, we need to make $P(y \mid x, \theta)$ and $P_{do(\psi(x))}(y \mid x, \theta)$ as similar as possible.
 I can think of several options for achieving that, all on the data collection side.

-The most simple option but sometimes unavailable option is to avoid OOD setup at all, casting our problem to the case 1 from above.
+The most simple but sometimes unavailable option is to avoid OOD setup at all, casting our problem to the case 1 from above.
 If your $x$ comes from the same distribution as the training data, presense of hidden confounders is irrelevant.
-One way to achieve that is to quickly deploy model of somewhat acceptable quality and start collecting and labelling data the model is being run on.
+One way to achieve that is to quickly deploy model of somewhat acceptable quality and start collecting and labelling data the model is being run on to retrain the model.
 This is not an option, however, in domains where labelling is expensive and data is scarce, like protein structure prediction.

 We can also make the confounder observed, effectively casting our problem to the case 2 discussed above.
 It might not always be physically possible to obtain the value of $z$, but sometimes it is.
 In the example discussed above, we could have added photographer identity to features.
 Interestingly, in this problem setup we are implicitly assuming that everyone is either Alice or Bob, and the best thing we can do during inference is to integrate over both options.

 Another option is to make $x$ as uninformative about $z$ as possible, essentially removing the confounding.
 For instance, we might want to ask Alice and Bob to use both cameras 50% of the time, this way image artefacts will no longer be informative about photographer's identity.
-Generally, comparing the conditionals with confounder before and after intervention tells us that the less informative $x$ is about $z$, the closer the two conditionals are, so we don't have to remove the confounding completely to see the performance benefits.
+Comparing the conditionals with confounder before and after intervention tells us that the less informative $x$ is about $z$, the closer the two conditionals are, so we don't have to remove the confounding completely to see the performance benefits.

 These are the only solutions I know of, if there are any other, I'd love to hear about them.